Enalean/tuleap-documentation-en/languages/en/user-guide/site-access.rst

 Resources visibility
 ````````````````````

-You can find bellow the complete matrix of *Who access What* depending to the various configurations:
+You can find bellow the complete matrix of *Who can access What* depending to the various configurations:

 +-----------------------+---------------------------------------------+---------------------------------------------+-----------------------------------------------------------------------+
 |   Site configuration  |                 Anonymous                   |                 Registered                  |                      Registered + Restricted                          |